Mehdiazarafza/Hybrid-reasoning/Evaulation/Common-sense.md

 2- Imprecise Safe Distance Guidance: The statement "you should increase this distance" is unclear.
 A more precise calcualation is recommended.

-3- Inadequate Wiping and Defrosting Guidance: The statement "use your windshield wipers to clear away the precipitation" is a general reminder, but it doesn't provide specific guidance on how to adjust wiper speed and frequency based on rain intensity.

-4- Oversimplification of Lane Maintenance: The statement "since you are moving in the right direction, continue to drive in the right lane unless you need to overtake" is a good reminder, but it doesn't address specific considerations for maintaining lane position in heavy rain and fog.
-Drivers should maintain a consistent lane position, avoid excessive lane changes, and be prepared to adjust their position based on changing road conditions.
+3- Oversimplification of Lane Maintenance: The statement "since you are moving in the right direction, continue to drive in the right lane unless you need to overtake" is a good reminder, but it doesn't address specific considerations for maintaining lane position in heavy rain and fog.

-5- Oversimplification of Indicator Usage: The statement "make sure to use your indicators well in advance" doesn't provide specific guidance on how to use indicators effectively in heavy rain and fog.

 ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------